 Research is the key to evidence-based teaching.
+And it worth knowing the key research in our field.

 Researchers have discovered a lot about what works and to what degree, as well as a few things that don’t work at all.
 Sadly, schools continue to embrace fad after fad without demanding to see evidence that it works, and that it works better than what they are currently doing.